codybradbury05/PortfolioProject1/README.md

 - The icons in the footer were taken from.
 [Font Awesome](https://fontawesome.com/)
 - The code for the footer, nav bar and sign-up page were taken and adapted from the CI Love Running project.
 Furthermore, code to make my design responsive was also mostly used from here.
 [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main)
+- The Font was from.
+[Google Fonts](https://fonts.google.com/)

 ### Media

-- The photos used on the home and sign up page are from[Pexels](https://www.pexels.com/)
+- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/)
 - The videos used on the exercises page were taken from youtuber Jeremy Ethier [Jeremy Ethier](https://www.youtube.com/@JeremyEthier)